 *Check references to be sure other customers were satisfied and did not experience any problems with their heating and cooling system after the cleaning.

-*Contact the Better Business Bureau for reliability reports on the companies you are considering.
+*Contact the Better Business Bureau for Business Reviews for the companies you are considering.

 The best way to determine if the cleaning was effective is to perform a visual inspection of the system before and after cleaning.
 If any dust or debris is visible during the visual inspection, the system should not be considered cleaned.
 While you can perform your own visual inspection using a flashlight and mirror, a professional contractor should be able to allow you better access to system components and perhaps the use of specialized inspection tools.
 You may want to ask the contractor if they will do a visual inspection with you after the job is completed.